rafi816z/rafi816z/README.md

 - 📞 Analyzed **100,000+** call records to reduce abandon rate from **30% → 10%**
 - 🧠 Improved manpower planning for peak hours (10 AM–2 PM)

-> 🔗 More projects coming soon!
-Follow to stay updated.
+> 🔗 For more projects check my Repository.

 ---